Last Updated on February 5, 2021 by Bill Allen

-Opening the Bottle – Wine
+Opening the Wine Bottle

 Opening a bottle of wine or champagne is coated in as much history as the drink itself.
 This is such a vital part of enjoying the drink of the gods that there is actual consumer resistance to improvements in caps and corks.
 Understanding how to serve wine correctly is a key aspect of the whole “experience”.